-This time Syndicode decided to share some piece of inner information about our experience with discovery sessions we provide for our new clients.
+This time our dedicated software development team of Syndicode decided to share some piece of inner information about our experience with discovery sessions we provide for our new clients.
 That could be very helpful as for those who want to start a project with us, as for others who want to get the understanding what discovery session is and what parts it consists of.
 Let’s explore the discovery session for the new project, in details.
 Step-by-step.

 What is a discovery session?

 When you start a new project, the discovery session is the first thing you have to do.
 Discovery session is basically a meeting between the project team and client to understand the client’s business, its goals, strategy, how the operation process goes and so on.
 This is the act of gathering key project information so you can gain a high-level understanding of the project.
 In most cases, this is done by getting the answers to specific questions.

 Usually, the discovery process occurs after a contract is signed.
 But some software development agencies are proposing it as a paid project prior to a formal proposal or retainer relationship.
 This is a commitment for clients who hesitate to sign a year-long contract, and it’s a good way to build trustful relationships with the client before sharing the inner knowledge.